Juan Miranda (baseball)

 Juan Miguel Miranda Ramírez (born 25 April 1983) is a Cuban former first baseman.
 He played in Major League Baseball (MLB) for the New York Yankees and the Arizona Diamondbacks and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

-Listed at 6' 0" [1.83 m], 220 lb.
-[99 k], Miranda bats and throws left handed.
+Listed at and 220 lb, Miranda batted and threw left handed.
 He was born in Consolación del Sur, Pinar del Río Province.

 Baseball career

 Cuban career

 Miranda batted .303 with 27 homers for the Vegueros de Pinar del Río club in Cuba's Serie Nacional from 2002 to 2004.
 In addition, he was included on the Cuban national team from 2001 to 2004.

 Miranda defected to the Dominican Republic in early 2004, on his seventh attempt.
 He was granted citizenship there in 2005.

 New York Yankees

 Miranda signed a four-year contract with the New York Yankees worth $2 million on 12 December 2006.
 He spent the 2007 season with their Single-A affiliate Tampa Yankees and Double-A Trenton Thunder, then played in the Arizona Fall League after the season.

 He reached Triple-A in 2008, hitting .287 with 12 home runs and 52 RBI in 99 games with the Scranton Wilkes-Barre Yankees.
 On 16 September, Miranda was called up by the Yankees for the first time in his career.
 He made his major league debut on 18 September, walking twice, and collected his first hit on 24 September.
 After the season, Miranda played in the Arizona Fall League.

 In 2009, he was called up on 17 April as a replacement for David Robertson, but was sent back down the following day.
 He hit .290 with 19 home runs and 82 RBI in 122 games for Scranton and was promoted on 18 September, following the team's loss in the International League finals.
 Miranda recorded a game-winning walk-off single against the Kansas City Royals on 29 September.
 He hit his first Major League home run on 2 October, against the Tampa Bay Rays.

 Miranda once again started the season in Triple-A, hitting .260 with five homers and 15 RBI before he was called up to the majors on 13 May.
 He hit .217 with two homers and seven RBI before he was optioned back to Scranton when Jorge Posada returned from the disabled list.
 Miranda hit .291 with 10 homers and 25 RBIs in 49 games before he was called back up on 16 July.
 Following the acquisition of Lance Berkman and Austin Kearns at the trade deadline, he was sent back down to Triple-A. The Yankees did not call up Miranda again until 12 September.
 On 26 September, he drew a bases loaded walk off Hideki Okajima in the bottom of the 10th inning to force in the winning run against the Boston Red Sox.